Judith Kinghorn

 Judith was born in Northumberland and studied English and History of Art in London where she lived for twenty years before moving to rural Hampshire with her family.
-She is a former CEO, a Woman of the Year and a Fellow of the RSA.
-Her internationally best-selling début The Last Summer was first published in the UK, Canada and British Commonwealth countries in 2012, and in the USA in 2013.
+Her acclaimed, internationally best-selling début novel, The Last Summer, was first published in the UK, Canada and British Commonwealth countries in 2012, and in the USA in 2013.
 Foreign language editions include French, German, Spanish and Italian.
 Judith’s subsequent novels include The Memory of Lost Senses (2013), The Snow Globe (2015) and The Echo of Twilight (2017).

 Frequently asked questions